vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/materials.md

 ```

 We are going to fill the parameters of the material on MaterialResources with the default white image.
 Then we create a buffer to hold the material color, and add it for deletion.
 Then we call write_material to create the descriptor set and initialize that defaultData material properly.

-We now have all that we need to setup the new render loop.
-Lets now render some meshes.
-We will not be loading them from file yet, but in the header meshes.h there are some definitions hardcoded for some default meshes like cube, sphere, and monkey